Shir Habatlanim: Reception and legacy

 It was the first time that a satirical comic act had been selected to represent Israel, and this raised the ire of the Minister of Culture, Yitzhak Navon, who threatened his resignation if the song represented Israel on the night of the contest.
 Although the performance went ahead, he did not fulfil his threat to resign.

 The song went on to achieve success, primarily amongst the younger demographic who appreciated their slapstick style presentation, especially in Iceland, where the duo later toured and performed live and in television shows.
 An English version of the song was also recorded.

-In 1988, Swedish record company manager and former politician Bert Karlsson recorded a Swedish cover version entitled "Hoppa Hulle".In 1996, Brazilian children's host Xuxa made a cover of the song "Huppa-Hule", with Brazilian Portuguese lyrics and melody, in her album Tô de bem com a vida.
+In 1988, Swedish record company manager and later populist politician Bert Karlsson recorded a Swedish cover version entitled "Hoppa Hulle".In 1996, Brazilian children's host Xuxa made a cover of the song "Huppa-Hule", with Brazilian Portuguese lyrics and melody, in her album Tô de bem com a vida.